cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/project/webscrap_apt/README.md

 ### play

-Run for all apt and get csv
+Run for all apt and get csv.

 ```bash
 $ python ./_posts/00CodeNote/project/webscrap_apt/play.py -t all